-- Upon departure, aircraft will relay their vitals, destination, and flight following method (IFR, Filed FAA, or Agency) to the originating dispatch center and confirm AFF - If aircraft is agency flight following: - The aircraft dispatcher for the sending unit will initiate flight following and then will transfer the responsibility via a documented positive hand-off to the next appropriate dispatch center.
-Positive handoff and relaying of vitals can occur via phone or Teams. - The next dispatch, now having the vitals, can accept the aircraft with a positive radio handoff simply confirming AFF and not requiring the vitals - o This process then repeats itself through to the receiving dispatch where the aircraft lands (point-to-point) or arrives on scene of the designated mission - If the sending unit is unable to make a documented positive hand-off to the next appropriate dispatch center, the sending unit will maintain flight following until such a time that a documented positive hand-off can occur or until the aircraft is confirmed to be safely landed. - o If the aircraft is flight following with the FAA: - Originating/sending dispatch will record vitals from aircraft and relay to: - NRCC if the destination is non-local and a non-neighboring dispatch zone or outside of the Northern Rockies geographic area - Receiving dispatch center if the destination is within the Northern Rockies geographic area.
+• Upon departure, aircraft will relay their vitals, destination, and flight following method (IFR, Flight Following with the FAA, or Agency Flight Following) to the originating dispatch center and confirm AFF

+- If aircraft is agency flight following: - The aircraft dispatcher for the sending unit will initiate flight following and then will transfer the responsibility via a documented positive hand-off to the next appropriate dispatch center.
+Positive handoff and relaying of vitals can occur via phone or Teams as long as documented confirmation of hand-off occurs and is officially recorded. - The next dispatch, now having the vitals, can accept the aircraft with a positive radio handoff simply confirming AFF and not requiring the vitals - This process then repeats itself through to the receiving dispatch where the aircraft lands (point-to-point) or arrives on scene of the designated mission - If the sending unit is unable to make a documented positive hand-off to the next appropriate dispatch center, the sending unit will maintain flight following until such a time that a documented positive hand-off can occur or until the aircraft is confirmed to be safely landed. - If the aircraft is flight following with the FAA: - Originating/sending dispatch will record vitals from aircraft and relay to: - NRCC if the destination is non-local and a non-neighboring dispatch zone or outside of the Northern Rockies geographic area - Receiving dispatch center if the destination is within the Northern Rockies geographic area.